Skip to Main Content

 What types of filming locations are available in China?

-Here is the breakdown.
-China gives extraordinary wide locations.
-You can shoot at the Forbidden City and Great Wall in Beijing, on Shanghai's futuristic Bund, amid the karst pillars of Zhangjiajie (which inspired Avatar), in Yunnan's terraced rice paddies, along the Silk Road through Xinjiang, on Hainan's tropical beaches, and at Hengdian World Studios with its massive backlots.
-The country spans each climate zone from tropical to alpine.
+China offers a huge spread of locations.
+You can shoot at the Forbidden City and Great Wall in Beijing, on Shanghai's futuristic Bund, and amid the karst pillars of Zhangjiajie, which inspired Avatar.
+You can also film in Yunnan's terraced rice paddies, along the Silk Road through Xinjiang, on Hainan's tropical beaches, and at Hengdian World Studios with its huge backlots.
+The country covers every climate zone, from tropical to alpine.

 What permits are required for location filming in China?

-Here is what that looks like on the ground.
-Foreign shoots need a Chinese business entity partnership and China Film Administration approval.
-Heritage sites like the Forbidden City and Great Wall need extensive advance permits through local Cultural Bureaus.
-Drone operations need CAAC sign-ups and a Chinese phone number.
-Beijing airspace is very off-limits.
-Each province has its own film bureau for local planning.
+Foreign shoots need a Chinese business partnership and approval from the China Film Administration.
+Heritage sites like the Forbidden City and Great Wall need advance permits through local Cultural Bureaus.
+Drone flights need CAAC sign-ups and a Chinese phone number, and Beijing airspace stays largely off-limits.
+Each province runs its own film bureau for local planning.

 How much do filming locations cost in China?

-Here is how the picture comes together.
-Location fees in China differ by province and site.
-Heritage sites like the Forbidden City carry substantial permit fees.
-Regional production subsidies differ by province, with some areas like Qingdao and Hainan offering competitive incentives to attract global shoots.
-The required Chinese business partnership and local planning costs should be factored into budgets.
+Location fees in China vary by province and site.
+Heritage sites like the Forbidden City carry large permit fees.
+Regional subsidies also vary, and some areas like Qingdao and Hainan offer strong incentives to draw global shoots.
+Your budget should also cover the required Chinese business partnership and local planning costs.

 How do you match a location scout to my production?